The JsonParser

 required

 The JSON data to parse.
-Can be a single JSON object (dict) or a list of JSON objects.
+A sequence of JSON objects.

 Example